-Before us is a petition for review on certiorari under Rule 45 of the 1997 Rules of Civil Procedure, as amended, assailing the Decision[1] dated April 6, 2001 and the Resolution[2] dated July 18, 2001 rendered by the Court of Appeals in CA-G.R.
-SP No. 58076, entitled "Benedicto A. Cajucom VII vs. TPI Philippines Cement Corporation, TPI Philippines Vinyl Corporation, Thun Tritasavit and the National Labor Relations Commission."
+For our resolution is the instant petition for review on certiorari under Rule 45 of the 1997 Rules of Civil Procedure, as amended, assailing the Decision^[1] dated April 6, 2001 and the Resolution^[2] dated July 18, 2001 rendered by the Court of Appeals in CA-G.R.
+SP No. 58076, entitled "Benedicto A. Cajucom VII v.
+TPI Philippines Cement Corporation, TPI Philippines Vinyl Corporation, Thun Tritasavit and the National Labor Relations Commission."